Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Methods

 \subsubsection{Hyperparameter optimization}

-A proper choice of the hyperparameters $C$ and $\gamma$ is critical to the model’s performance and accuracy.
-We thus perform a random search over several $C$ and $\gamma$ values and train the ML models at each combination of the $C$ and $\gamma$ values.
-5-fold cross-validation over the training set is performed during each training.
-The performances of the models are then tested against the test dataset.
-Model with the highest cross-validation score is then picked as the final model holding the best set of hyperparameters.
-We use the \verb|RandomizedSearchCV| from \verb|scikit-learn| to automatize the hyperparameter optimization routine.
+A proper choice of the hyperparameters is critical to the SVM model's performance and accuracy.
+We thus train multiple ML models with 5-fold cross-validation at several random combinations of the hyperparameters ($C$ and $\gamma$ for SVC-RBF; $C$, $\gamma$, and $\varepsilon$ for SVR-RBF) values.
+The model exhibiting the highest cross-validation score is then picked as the final model holding the best set of hyperparameters.
+We utilize the \verb|RandomizedSearchCV| from \verb|scikit-learn| to automatize this hyperparameter optimization routine.

+It is important to note that the specific combination of optimized hyperparameter values ($C$, $\gamma$, and $\varepsilon$ combination) may vary upon rerunning the hyperparameter optimization routine due to the stochastic nature of the random search and the random splitting of training and validation datasets within the cross-validation routine.
+We thus start with a hyperparameter optimization space expanding a large $C$, $\gamma$, and $\varepsilon$ intervals and carefully tune the ranges until the optimal ranges are found, covering the regimes with the best hyperparameters set.
+This ensures consistent performance of final best models (i.e, cross-validation scores do not change significantly) despite changes in the exact combination of optimized hyperparameter values upon rerunning the optimization routine.

-For all the ML models, we chose the hyperparameter optimization space of uniformly distributed (in log-scale) 1000 random combinations of the $C$ and $\gamma$ values between 0.01--1000 and 0.01--10, respectively.
-As shown in ESI Fig.~S1,$^{\dag}$ we tuned the mentioned $C$ and $\gamma$ ranges and found the above ranges are the best (ESI Fig.~S1d$^{\dag}$), covering the regimes with the best hyperparameters set.
+Figure~S1 in the Supporting Information (SI) shows an example of the tuning of hyperparameter space for the SVR-RBF model.
+We perform a random search over uniformly distributed (in log-scale) 1000 random combinations of the $C$, $\gamma$, and $\varepsilon$ values.
+In this case, the optimal ranges found are 0.01--1000, 0.01--10, and 0.01--1 for the $C$, $\gamma$, and $\varepsilon$ ranges, respectively (SI Fig.~S1d).